JarvisStark24/Production_Ecommerce_App-2024/README.md

 - React Router (for routing)
 - RESTful API (for backend integration)
 - Braintree and PayPal API (for payment integration)
-- Firebase Authentication (or any other authentication service)
+- JWT Authentication (or any other authentication service)
 - Responsive Web Design

 ## Contributing